Physical Address

 Preparing a Sample with MAC

 MacConkey Agar (MAC) is one of the most vital components in scientific lab work, specifically in microbiology.
-Understanding its correct preparation can make a significant difference in research and analyses of bacterial cultures.
+Its correct preparation can make a significant difference in research and analyses of bacterial cultures.
 The preparation process involves specific supplies and follows a particular set of steps.

 Here’s what you will need: